antonin-a/ecs-lifecycle-terraform-orchestration/README.md

 # ECS Lifecycle orchestration using Terraform
 ============================

-The goal of this project is to allow users to orchestrate their Flexible Engine Cloud ECS lifecylce using Terraform.
+The goal of this project is to allow users to orchestrate their Flexible Engine Cloud ECS lifecycle using Terraform.
 This plan can be executed as a cron job in order to create/delete ECS automatically with persistent data/volumes.

 ## Requirements
 ------------